sidusit/MTech-Dissertation/README.md

 Datasets for baseline codes are present in the Dataset/Indian/StockPrice directory.
 So, change the old location during data read.

 ## Midsemester results
-Codes to reproduce mid semester results are
+Codes to reproduce mid-semester results are
 1. 1_EDA_DataPreprocess_v2.ipynb
 2. 2_Model_DL_v2.ipynb

 ## Endsemester results
-Codes to reproduce baseline results are
+Codes to reproduce end-semester results are

 #TCS
 Use the version used in midsemester, although data preparation on comprehensive set was done using code below.